Itential-Pre-Builts/AWS-EC2-REST/documentation/Detach and Delete Internet Gateways by VPC - AWS - EC2 - REST.md

 ## Overview

-Detach and delete VPC Internet gateways in AWS
+Detach and Delete VPC Internet gateways in AWS

 Capabilities include:
 - The workflow is used to detach and delete VPC Internet gateways in AWS